Haredi riots in Jaffa 311.

 the site of an archeological dig.
 Police

-said the demonstration was illegal.
-Demonstrators attacked police officers with
+said the demonstration was illegal, that they were attacked with

-bricks and rocks and also set fire to trash cans.
+bricks and rocks and that the demonstrators set fire to trash cans.
 There

 were attempts to knock policemen from their horses and five

 policemen were reported injured.

 The haredim maintain that the works desecrate the sanctity of ancient

 bones at the site.
 Rabbi Tuvia Weiss, the senior rabbinic leader of

 the Eda Haredit Badatz (rabbinical court), was on the scene to encourage

 and lead a prayer against those working at the site.

 demonstrators broke into the old Jewish cemetery, which is close to the